Does your business need an order management system (OMS)?

-Published on Feb 12, 2025
+Orfula Team | Feb 12, 2025

 image.jpg

 One of the most important things for a retail business is keeping track of orders and inventory to ensure fast shipping to customers while maintaining accurate records of profits and stock availability.
 The last thing you want is for your business to gain a reputation for slow delivery times.
+That’s where a modern order management system or order management software makes all the difference, especially for small businesses trying to grow without added complexity.

 What is an order management system?

 This allows businesses to speed up shipping times by consolidating orders from various eCommerce platforms (Shopify, WooCommerce, etc.) into a single location.
-With all orders in one place, it's easier to track what needs to be shipped, reducing the risk of missed or delayed orders.
+With all orders in one place, it's easier to track what needs to be shipped, reducing the risk of missed or delayed deliveries.

 Additionally, order management systems integrate Economic Order Quantity (EOQ) calculations.
 EOQ is a formula that helps businesses determine the optimal order quantity to minimize total inventory costs, including ordering and holding costs.
 By automating EOQ within an OMS, businesses can avoid overstocking, reduce storage expenses, and ensure they always have the right amount of inventory on hand.